stacks-network/stacks-core/sip/sip-001-burn-election.md

 on top of them is awarded 40%.
 This ensures that leaders are rewarded for processing and validating transactions correctly _while also_ incentivizing the subsequent leader to include them in their block, instead of orphaning them.

-The amount of tokens awarded from the coinbase is variable, and depends on how many STX tokens are _burned_ by smart contracts.
-The chain defines a _minimum_ and _maximum_ coinbase, and awards an amount between these two values based on the average number of tokens destroyed per block in a prior _evaluation window_ (a sliding window of prior blocks).
-The details are discussed in the Blockstack Token Economics whitepaper [2].

 ## Recovery from data loss